Sarah-Bue/knit-space/README.md

 <br>
 The *500* is displayed when an internal server error occurs.
 <br>
 Both pages are identical except for the error code they state.
-The clickable logo in the header and a clickable link im the content card allow the user to return to the home page.
+The clickable logo in the header and a clickable link in the content card allow the user to return to the home page.

 <details>
 <summary> 404 Page Image </summary>